Shanglyu Deng

 “Combinatorial versus Holistic Procurement: The Role of Information Frictions,”

-with Qiang Fu and Zenan Wu.
+with Qiang Fu and Zenan Wu, R&R at IJIO.

 Abstract

-Large‑scale infrastructure projects often involve multiple component tasks and require a range of skills.
-When procuring such projects, an auctioneer can either organize a combinatorial auction, which allows a firm to bid on the entire project or on individual components as independent entities—or require holistic proposals, whereby specialized firms form consortia to pool their expertise and bid jointly.
+Large-scale infrastructure projects often involve multiple component tasks and require a range of skills.
+When procuring such projects, an auctioneer can either organize a combinatorial auction—which allows a firm to bid on the entire project or on individual components as independent entities—or require holistic proposals, whereby specialized firms form consortia to pool their expertise and bid jointly.
 This paper compares the performance of these two auction formats.
 In the absence of information frictions, a holistic procurement auction outperforms a combinatorial auction and achieves full allocative efficiency at lower procurement prices.
-However, information frictions lead to non‑assortative matching of firms or strategic behavior within consortia, which may cause the holistic procurement to underperform the combinatorial auction in terms of allocative efficiency and procurement price.
+However, information frictions lead to non-assortative matching of firms or strategic behavior within consortia, which may cause the holistic procurement to underperform the combinatorial auction in terms of allocative efficiency and procurement price.

 Keywords: procurement auctions, complementarity, joint bidding, information frictions, VCG auction